 3. Click on the ‘Create Menu‘

 4. Create a custom link for home by adding your blog URL, the name Home and click Add To Menu.

 5. Select the pages you want to add to your menu then click Add To Menu.

 You don’t select the Home page because you use the custom link for the Home page.

 6. Now drag/drop the menu items to change their order in your menu.

 Here’s what my custom menu will look like in the main navigation area of my blog header.

 7. Once you’ve finished changing the order click Save Menu.

-8. Now to display your new top navigation on your blog you just need to select Main from under the Primary Navigation drop down menu and then click Save.
+8. Now to display your main navigation in the header of your blog you just need to select Main from under the Primary Navigation drop down menu and then click Save.

-Custom menus can be used for lots of different purposes.
+Custom menus can be used for a wide range of purposes.
 You can read more about working with custom menus here.